jybaro/ACME-employees-pay/README.md

   * Output: Amount to be paid for the time worked in a specific day.

 # Approach and methodology
-The solution uses web technologies because it is easier and safer to run on any computer.
-The approach was firstly to validate the file data, and then to calculate the amount.
+The solution listen changes inside "drophere" folder to read the file moved or copied into that destination.
+The approach was firstly to validate the file data format, and then to calculate the amount.

+As the solution is "production ready", the script will not run with node but pm2.

 For testing, Jest-lite is used directly in the browser.
 There are three testing groups implemented in ./js/tests.js file: